News CNCnetPDM About us Support

 TOP

-This highly configurable device driver for CNCnetPDM enables you to acquire and output all items that can be read from Mitsubishi CNC controllers on machines other than from Citizen or Mazak.
-Here you can find a list of sections with all possible items that you can use with the driver: Sections
+This highly configurable Mitsubishi IIoT Adapter for CNCnetPDM enables you to acquire and output all items that can be read from Mitsubishi CNC controllers on machines other than from Citizen or Mazak.
+It also allows you to write data to these devices by your own applications on a remote PC for instance to set or change parameters or common variables.
+Here you can find a list of sections with all possible commands that you can use with the driver: Sections

 CNCnetPDM Mitsubishi IoT Interfaces